Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 Dansk version

-At this metro station, we land directly on the riverbank, so it’s a perfect point if you want to take a longer walk along the water and look at all the beautiful people lounging around in the summer.
+At this metro Copernicus Science Center station, we land directly on the riverbank, so it’s a perfect point if you want to take a longer walk along the water and look at all the beautiful people lounging around in the summer.

 The mermaid is the symbol of Warsaw and comes in many different guises.
-Here she stands by the Wislav River with the National Football Stadium in the background.
+Here she stands by the Wisla River with the National Football Stadium in the background.

 One of the first things you’ll notice is the Little Mermaid, of which there are numerous copies in various guises in Warsaw, the most famous of which is probably on the Rynek in the Old Town.